Where To Find The Best Breakfasts In Birmingham

 Breakfast is the most important meal of the day, especially when you’re nursing a nasty hangover, or need some fuel for a long day of studying at university!

-If you’re a student living in Birmingham, you needn’t worry, because there are plenty of restaurants and cafes destined to make your taste buds tingle.
+If you’re staying in a student accommodation in Birmingham, you needn’t worry, because there are plenty of restaurants and cafes destined to make your taste buds tingle.

 With a cracking Chinatown, the world famous Balti Triangle and a vast array of blossoming independent eateries.